Training structure

 Fundamental Mathematics (FM)

-Preparation for the External Aggregation in Mathematics (Prépa Agreg)
+Preparing for the external agrégation in mathematics (Prépa Agreg)

-This course is intended for students preparing for the competitive examination for the agrégation (external or special) in mathematics.
-It is designed to help students revise and prepare them for the various exams.
-The first semester is divided between revision of the concepts included in the competitive examination programme and an introduction to the specific tests.
-The second semester begins by finalising the preparation for the written exams and is then devoted to the preparation for the oral exams.
-The ECTS acquired in the various courses of the programme allow the M2 required for the competitive examination to be validated.
+This course is designed for students preparing for the agrégation (external or special) in mathematics.
+Its aim is to help students revise and prepare for the various competitive exams.
+The first semester is divided between revision of the concepts included in the competitive examination program and an introduction to the specific tests.
+The second semester begins by finalizing preparation for the written exams, followed by preparation for the oral exams.
+The ECTS credits acquired in the various training units are used to validate the M2 required for the competitive examination.

 Statistics and Data Science (SSD)